 Welcome to the Division of General Internal Medicine.
-Under the leadership of Dr. Monika Safford, our Division unifies the outpatient and inpatient internal medicine programs, previously known as Weill Cornell Internal Medicine Associates (WCIMA) and Hospital Medicine, bringing together more than 300 employed and voluntary faculty.
+Under the leadership of Monika Safford, M.D., our Division unifies the outpatient and inpatient internal medicine programs, bringing together more than 400 employed and voluntary faculty.

 Our multidisciplinary faculty is deeply committed to excellence and advancement in patient care via our hospital medicine and ambulatory care programs, resident and medical student education, and cutting edge research.